 I was diagnosed with ALS in May 2019.
 I was 48 years old.
 The neurologist who diagnosed me told me that there are no meaningful treatments and that I should get my affairs in order and cross items off my bucket list within the next six months.
 He also told me that the next step was to attend the ALS Clinic at GF Strong, however, the next available appointment was seven weeks away.

-Because BC does not offer clinical trials for experimental drugs, which advance science and provide hope, I have traveled to Montreal 13 times in the last 15 months to participate in trials.
+Because BC does not offer clinical trials for experimental drugs, which advance science and provide hope (and refuses to fund the $2.5 million needed to allow this to happen), I have traveled to Montreal 15 times in the last 18 months to participate in trials.
 Two thirds of the people in the trials get the drug, one third get a placebo.
 For a few of the visits to Montreal, all they needed from me was a bIood /urine sample; I flew across the country for a 10-minute appointment.

 I am 16 months into my diagnosis, my arms are weak, my hands are feeble and my wife must help me get dressed and cut my food.
 I can barely walk, my capacity to breathe is decreasing and my ability to speak loudly and clearly comes and goes.

 Brian and Laverne G’froerer – North Vancouver (written by Paula Michetti, Calgary)